 According to mythology, there used to be a king in ancient times, King Mahabali, who was the grandson of Prahlad, a beloved devotee of Lord Vishnu.
-The fame of King Bali was increasing among the people of the earth, due to his good deeds and good behaviour towards his subjects, his fame was on the rise.
-King Mahabali, despite being a demon king, used to take great care of his subjects, due to which his subjects respected him a lot.
+The fame of King Bali was increasing among the people of the earth; due to his good deeds and good behaviour towards his subjects, his fame was on the rise.
+King Mahabali, despite being a demon king, used to take great care of his subjects, and his subjects respected him a lot.
 One of the characteristics of the king was that he actively participated in charity.

-As per the tradition, Shukracharya warned King Mahabali, he said to the king, “Rajan, this is Vishnu, surely he has come to ask something from you.
-Don’t commit to charity without asking me”
+As per the tradition, Shukracharya warned King Mahabali; he said to the king, “Rajan, this is Vishnu; surely he has come to ask something from you.
+Don’t commit to charity without asking me.”

 As the king said this, Lord Vishnu assumed his cosmic form and covered the entire earth in one step, the heaven in the second step.
 Then he asked King Bali where he should put his third leg.
 On this, the demon king Mahabali smiled and said – “This world is so small for you, what should I do, Lord?
 Now only my head is left.”

-As King Mahabali said this, Lord Vishnu at once placed his feet on Mahabali’s head and ordered him to rule in Heaven till the end of Kali Yuga.
+As King Mahabali said this, Lord Vishnu at once placLaxmi Yogaed his feet on Mahabali’s head and ordered him to rule in heaven till the end of Kali Yuga.
 Lord Vishnu was greatly influenced by the devotion and charity of King Mahabali.
 So he asked Mahabali to ask for a boon before going to Heaven.

 The Ten Days of Onam Festival

-- The third day is called Chodhi Pookkalam when another layer is added to the carpet of flowers using four to five types of flowers.
+- The third day is called Chodhi Pookkalam, when another layer is added to the carpet of flowers using four to five types of flowers.

 - Visakam is the fourth day of this festival, and various types of competitions begin on this day.

 - The fifth day is called Anizham.
-On this day preparations for the boat, the race takes place.
+On this day, preparations for the boat, the race takes place.